 But who was Luigi Pallaro?
 And how was a permanent resident of Argentina and his wonky Italian able to make it into Rome’s corridors of power?

 His biography is typical of that of an Italian–Argentinean.
 Born in 1926 in San Giorgio in Bosco, a small town near the Italian city of Padua, he emigrated with his parents when he was very young and grew up to become a successful businessman.
 But unlike the hundreds of thousands of mainly northern Italian immigrants to Argentina who quickly blended into the local population, he remained politically active within the expatriate community.
 By the 1970s, Pallaro was running almost all local groupings with Italian links, from Feditalia – the most influential confederation of Italian organisations in the country – to Argentina’s Italian Chamber of Commerce.
-In the large Buenos Aires Italian community his contacts were excellent and his politics unashamedly grass-roots rather the ideologically driven.
+In the large Buenos Aires Italian community his contacts were excellent and his politics unashamedly grass-roots rather than ideologically driven.
 He described himself as an old-style Christian Democrat, steered clear of the military junta and throughout the country developed a network of support made up of people of all political persuasions.

 By the 1990s, Pallaro was in pole position to take control of what was rumoured to be the next big thing for the millions of descendants of the massive Italian diaspora scattered around the world: political enfranchisement.
 And he knew he’d be able to do it his way.
 The times would suit Luigi Pallaro.